 Your website is an investment in your business, but as time goes on, technology changes.
 Staying on top of your Drupal content management system upgrades is essential to your website’s functionality and security.
-With the release of Drupal 9 coming in June, 2020, it’s leaving some businesses to wonder if they can just “get by” without migrating to D9.
-But not long after Drupal 9 is released, Drupal 7 and 8 will reach End-Of-Life (EOL), raising the stakes for platform users.
+With the release of Drupal 9 that took place in June, 2020, it’s leaving some businesses to wonder if they can just “get by” without migrating to D9.
+But soon Drupal 7 and 8 will reach End-Of-Life (EOL), raising the stakes for platform users.
 Many businesses believe that the update can simply be put on the back burner, or they feel they’re satisfied with an old version that works for them.
 But take some time to consider the potential issues that this can cause for both your business and customers.

 Loss of Credibility

 Risking your online credibility is a recipe for disaster.
 EOL for Drupal 7 and 8 means that projects, themes, and Contribution Modules (modules built and maintained by the Drupal Community to enhance functionality) will no longer be built, maintained, or improved by the community.
 This will leave current Drupal 7 and 8 websites “stuck in place’ with the functionality they currently have with no community to maintain and fix issues with current modules.

 It takes only 50 milliseconds (.05 seconds) for users to form an opinion about your website that determines whether they’ll stay or leave.

 Remember, technology changes – and quickly.
 Keeping up with your website’s functionality, look, and feel is critical for a user to feel like your business is legitimate.